-The first issue by this network is the Virtual Special Issue Europe’s Microbiology Network.
-This virtual special issue showcases a selection of the best research recently published in some of the journals produced by Societies in the FEMS microbiology network.
+Europe’s Microbiology Network – The first issue by this network showcases a selection of the best research recently published in journals produced by societies in the FEMS microbiology network.

-The second issue is a collection of articles called Microbiology & Infection, is by FEMS in association with two FEMS Member Societies, the Association for General and Applied Microbiology (VAAM) and the German Society for Hygiene and Microbiology (DGHM).
+Microbiology & Infection – This collection of articles is curated in association with two of our Member Societies: the Association for General and Applied Microbiology (VAAM) and the German Society for Hygiene and Microbiology (DGHM).

-The third issue called Microbiology in Action is a collaboration with seven Member Societies.
-This collection showcases the best of microbiology from our Member Societies.
+Microbiology in Action – This special collection is a collaboration between seven Member Societies that showcases the best of microbiology.

-The fourth issue called Microbiology in Action II is a sequel of Microbiology in action and a collaboration with eight of our Member Societies.
+Microbiology in Action II – This sequel to Microbiology in Action is a collaboration with eight of our Member Societies.

-The fifth issue called Building Microbial Communities was prepared in occasion of FEMS2019 in Glasgow (July 7-11, 2019) and is a collaboration with 15 different journals linked to 10 societies affiliated with FEMS.
+Building Microbial Communities – This collection was prepared for the occasion of FEMS2019 in Glasgow (July 7-11, 2019) and is a collaboration with 15 different journals linked to 10 societies affiliated with FEMS.